WICG/webpackage/explainers/navigation-to-bundles.md

 <img src="https://img.youtube.com/vi/rs-3R0ji6dA/0.jpg">
 </a>

 Today, loading a website basically means retrieving multiple resources from one or multiple web servers.
-This gives web a great strength of linkable, indexable, composable and ephemeral, but it is also making it difficult for a website to:
+This gives the web the great strengths of being linkable, indexable, composable and ephemeral, but it also makes it difficult for a website to:

 * be shared and loaded in a self-contained way, similar to what packaged apps and other portable data representation formats provide,
 * be composed as a distributable, installable application, or